-A dislocation is a separation of two ends of the bones where they meet at a joint.
+A dislocation is a disruption of the normal position of the ends of two or more bones where they meet at a joint.
 A joint is the place where two bones connect, which allows movement.

 A dislocated joint is a joint where the bones are no longer in their normal positions.